Code-Institute-Submissions/ColetteThomson-fultum_charity_OctResub/README.md

 * The CSS stylesheet was run through the [CSS Validation Service-Jigsaw](https://jigsaw.w3.org/css-validator/) and showed no errors.
 CSS code validation screenshot can be found [here](assets/images/css_validation.JPG)<br>

 ### Issues found during testing
-When producing mockups for each of the web pages - it was noted that the largest screen viewport shows the main image on each of the Home, What We Do and Contact Us pages - is not showing as 100% of screen width.
+When producing mockups for each of the web pages: it was noted that the largest screen viewport shows the main image on each of the Home, What We Do and Contact Us pages - as not showing as 100% of screen width.
 I have been unable to reproduce this responsive design error during testing.<br>
 I am of the belief that as **ami.responsivedesign** is intended for Apple Mac (I use Windows PC) - I am thus unable to reproduce and fix this issue.<br>
 NOTE:  all images display correctly when viewed on Windows PC.